edgedb/edgedb/docs/clients/http/protocol.rst

 Protocol
 ========

-EdgeDB supports GET and POST methods for handling EdgeQL over HTTP protocol.
+|Gel| supports GET and POST methods for handling EdgeQL over HTTP
+protocol.
 Both GET and POST methods use the following fields:

 - ``query`` - contains the EdgeQL query string